 - Lean on a quote if you need to.

 - Keep the speech short and sweet.

-- Avoid awkward humor, cheap shots, and clichés (e.g., crude sex jokes, money references, obscure inside jokes, criticism of either partner, oversharing, unnecessary personal baggage, etc.)
+- Avoid awkward humor, cheap shots, and clichés (e.g., crude jokes, money references, obscure inside jokes, criticism of either partner, oversharing, unnecessary personal baggage, etc.)

 - If you like giving a speech and fancy yourself a pro, don’t make it about yourself.
 Keep it focused on the couple and the guest experience.

 Wedding toasts often go one of two ways: they either become a meaningful and affirmative part of the ceremony, or they descend into an awkward free-for-all featuring a dicey microphone and drunk wedding party.
-As the Maid of Honor, it’s one of your responsibilities to manage this high-stakes portion of the evening—setting your own fun, fabulous, and thoughtful praise to the newlyweds as precedent!
+As the Maid of Honor, it’s one of your responsibilities to manage this high-stakes portion of the evening—set your own fun, fabulous, and thoughtful praise to the newlyweds as a precedent!

 PC: Andi Marie